-After World War II the summer hotel era in Branford was coming to a close but the Sheldon House remained open longer than most.
-In 1960 it closed its doors after 119 years of continuous operation and the five acres with 500 feet of waterfront was sold to a developer.
-The entire complex was torn down to make way for new housing except for one bungalow that still stands today on the site.
+After World War II. the summer hotel era in Branford was coming to a close but the Sheldon House remained open longer than most.
+In 1960, it closed its doors after 119 years of continuous operation and the five acres with 500 feet of waterfront was sold to a developer.
+The entire complex was torn down to make way for new housing except for one bungalow that still stands today on the site just east of the Pine Orchard Club.